-This page carries a full list of ‘what’s on‘ at the Players Theatre.
+All ‘live’ shows are listed in the panel to the right.
 You can ensure you don’t miss any of our shows and be the first to know what’s coming to The Players Theatre, Thame by joining our emailing list.
 See the box to the top right.

 Tickets for most ‘live’ shows can be purchased online where you see the TicketSource image.

-Tickets are also available from Tickets Anywhere in Greyhound Walk, Thame.
-Phone 01844 217228
+Tickets are normally also available from Spear Travels (previously Tickets Anywhere) in Greyhound Walk, Thame.
+Phone 01844 217228.

 The Players Theatre, Nelson Street, Thame, Oxfordshire, OX9 2DP